- Gender and Relationships

-Letting go of past heartbreaks can be more challenging than you might have anticipated...
+Letting go of our past heartbreaks can be more challenging than we might anticipate...

 So often we let our past heartbreaks determine what our future relationships will look like—unconsciously keeping us from moving forward.
-If we have had unsuccessful relationships—one after another—then it can be easy to think that lasting love will never find us—and if it does, it won't work since none of our other relationships have.
+If we have had unsuccessful relationships—one after another—then it can be easy to think that lasting love will never find us—and if it does, it won't last or work since none of our other relationships have.
 Change your attitude.
-You can be in a relationship that will work out and last—as long as you can let go of all your past heartbreaks.

-Heartbreak is a crappy feeling and an even more heart-wrenching experience to move on from.
-Wallowing in the past will only detain future love from coming.
-Not letting go of past heartbreaks also releases energy out to the Universe that you Don't deserve a great partner in your life.
-Stop holding on to this negative energy.
-Learn from the past and hold on to the positive things that you Do want in a future relationship—let go of everything that didn't work—know that there is a relationship for you that will.
+Having your heart feel broken can be devastating and emotionally hard to move on from.
+However, wallowing in the past will only detain future love from coming.
+Not letting go of past heartbreaks will also release energy out to the Universe that you do not deserve a great partner in your life.
+Stop holding on to this negative energy, it is not serving your life.
+Learn from your past and hold on to the positive things that you do want in a future relationship.
+Let go of everything that has not work—believe that there is a relationship for you that will.

-Past heartbreaks can also skew our judgment when it comes to attracting a life partner who makes us feel safe, secure, worthy, appreciated, unconditionally loved, and supported.
-We know we want these things but will immediately forfeit them due to devaluing our own self-worth.
+Past heartbreaks can also skew our judgment when it comes to attracting a life partner who makes us feel safe, secure, worthy, appreciated, unconditionally loved, and supported with him.
+We know we want these things, but will immediately forfeit them due to devaluing our own self-worth.

-Why is it that we can easily put all the blame on our significant other for their misgivings and never realize that we are also part of the problem?
-Would you have attracted someone so similar to your exes if you had fully mended your heart?
-Think about it…can you really blame someone for their actions when you continue to decide (because it is your decision) to deal with them?
+Why is it that we can easily put all of the blame on our significant other for their misgivings and never realize we are also part of the problem?
+Would you have attracted someone like your exes if you had fully mended your heart?
+Think about it…can we blame someone for their actions when we continue to decide (because it is our decision) to deal with them?

 10 Clues that we are still dealing with past heartbreaks: